igor-ka/ngcourse-next/handout/09-services.md

   ...
 ```

-We can now simplify our code code to use this service:
+We can now simplify our code to use this service:

 ```javascript
   ...